Skip to main content

 Conversations

-The Slack Conversations API provides your app with a unified interface to work with all the channel-like things encountered in Slack; public channels, private channels, direct messages, group direct messages, and our newest channel type, Shared Channels.
+The Slack Conversations API provides your app with a unified interface to work with all the channel-like things encountered in Slack: public channels, private channels, direct messages, group direct messages, and shared channels.

-The conversations_open method opens either a 1:1 direct message with a single user or a a multi-person direct message, depending on the number of users supplied to the users parameter.
+The conversations.open API method opens either a 1:1 direct message with a single user or a multi-person direct message, depending on the number of users supplied to the users parameter.
+(For public or private channels, use the conversations.create API method.)

-Provide a users parameter as an array with 1 to 8 user IDs to open or resume a conversation.
-Providing only 1 ID will create a direct message.
-Providing more will create a new multi-party DM or resume an existing conversation.
+Provide a users parameter as an array with 1-8 user IDs to open or resume a conversation.
+Providing only 1 ID will create a direct message. providing more IDs will create a new multi-party direct message or will resume an existing conversation.

-Subsequent calls to conversations_open with the same set of users will return the already existing conversation.
+Subsequent calls with the same set of users will return the already existing conversation.

 import os